ilkaydnc/next-stack/README.md

 - `start` - Run the production server
 - `test` - Test `*.test.ts` files on your project
 - `lint` - Lint `js, jsx, ts, tsx` files on your project
+- `storybook` - Run the storybook server on localhost:6006
+- `build-storybook` - Build Storybook as a static web application

 ## 🏛️ Project Folder Structure